Mother killer Martin Marinovich jailed for at least 14 years

 Marinovich had been struggling to manage as a carer in the time leading up to the murder.

-His mother was incontinent, suffered from angina and was unsteady on her feet - often collapsing.
+His mother who had bipolar disorder was incontinent, suffered from angina and was unsteady on her feet - often collapsing.

 He would take care of the shopping, pay the bills, help her in the bathroom and even dyed her hair which was a job she used to manage by herself.